Public health practitioner development

 - An online Introduction to the Practitioner Registration Scheme

-This is in collaboration with the UKPHR and will be available nationally in October.
+This is in collaboration with the UKPHR and will be available on their website

 - A Visual Tool to help navigate the different registration schemes available to the public health workforce

 The Public Health Competency Framework is available on the UKPHR website

 - A series of public health masterclasses